Bruno Zapelli: Club career

 Born in Carlos Paz, Córdoba, Zapelli was spotted at the age of eleven by Spanish side Villarreal while trialling in Rosario.
 After almost three years in Spain, he returned to Argentina and trialled with Boca Juniors.
 However, when the club could not provide a place for him to stay, he returned to Córdoba to join Belgrano.

 In 2022, Zapelli was subject to a $2,000,000 bid from Italian club Modena, which was rejected by Belgrano.

-Personal life
+International career

 Born in Argentina, Zapelli is of Italian descent and holds both citizenships.
+He was called up to the Italy U21s in March 2023.